Jun-jie-Huang/CoCLR/README.md

 ## Model Checkpoint

-The checkpoint with best code question answering results can be downloaded through [this link](https://drive.google.com/drive/folders/1VjZOEI_N25R_30ZL2hYNaY-43FfpQ_MD?usp=sharing) and move to `./model/`

-The checkpoint trained on CodeSearchNet can be downloaded through [this link](https://drive.google.com/drive/folders/1rM5A6dPf05Q5mP9kWjfsdRIpsqfI4IBi?usp=sharing).
+1. The checkpoint trained on CodeSearchNet can be downloaded through [this link](https://drive.google.com/drive/folders/1rM5A6dPf05Q5mP9kWjfsdRIpsqfI4IBi?usp=sharing).
+You can first download the checkpoint.
+Then move it to `./model/` and rename the dirname to `codesearchnet-checkpoint`.
 You can also use the data in [CodeXGLUE code search (WebQueryTest)](https://github.com/microsoft/CodeXGLUE/tree/main/Text-Code/NL-code-search-WebQuery/data) to train the models by your self.

+2. The checkpoint with best code question answering results can be downloaded through [this link](https://drive.google.com/drive/folders/1VjZOEI_N25R_30ZL2hYNaY-43FfpQ_MD?usp=sharing) and move to `./model/`.

+3. The checkpoint with best code search results can be downloaded through [this link](https://drive.google.com/drive/folders/1rmyqG68nmnjSFg4t8ywaSwJBCluKE4l2?usp=sharing) and move to `./model/`.

 ## Reference

-If you find this project useful, please cite it using the following format
+If you find this project useful, please cite it using the following format:

 ```
 @inproceedings{Huang2020CoSQA,